 War of the Watts

-The Eco-Reps, the Green Living Council and Facilities Management collaborate on the annual War of the Watts competition, Mount Holyoke's inter-hall electricity conservation competition.
-The residence hall that reduces its electricity use the most wins.
-The winning residence hall received a prize!
+The Eco-Reps, MWCE, and Facilities Management collaborate on the annual War of the Watts competition; Mount Holyoke's inter-hall electricity conservation competition this October 22-November 2, 2018.
+The residence hall that reduces its electricity use the most, wins!
+The Eco-Reps host a celebratory event for the winning residence hall.
+If you have questions or would like to organize a War of the Watts event in your residence hall, email the Eco-Reps.

 How you win?